videojs/blog/source/_drafts/Autoplay-Best-Practices-with-Video-js.md

 tags:
 ---

+## tl;dr
+* Never assume autoplay will work.
+* Using the `muted` attribute/option will improve the chances that autoplay will succeed.
+* Prefer programmatic autoplay via the `player.play()` method, avoiding the `autoplay` attribute/option.

+## Introduction
 There has been a lot of chatter about autoplay lately and we wanted to take a few minutes to share some best practices when using autoplay with Video.js.

 This post is meant to be a source of information - not an editorial or positional statement on autoplaying video.
-A lot of users hate autoplay.
+A lot of users hate autoplay because it's annoying or it consumes precious bandwidth.
 And a lot of publishers providing content free of charge rely on autoplay for the preroll ads that finance their businesses.
 Browser vendors (and open source library authors) have to weigh these concerns based on the interests of their users, publishers across the web, and their own business.
 And users have to choose the browser that best reflects their preferences.

 This post is not about ways to circumvent autoplay policies.
-That's not possible and no one should attempt it.
-One positional statement everyone working on Video.js should be comfortable making is: actively circumventing the browser's built-in user experience or user preferences is harmful.
+That's not possible and no one should waste their time attempting it.
+We think it's uncontroversial to say that actively circumventing the browser's built-in user experience or user preferences is harmful.

-## Autoplay in the Big Browsers
+## Autoplay Policies in the Big Browsers
-I'm not going to go into exhaustive detail on each browser's idiosyncrasies because that defeats the point: **never assume autoplay will work.**
+I'm not going to go into exhaustive detail on each browser's specific algorithms because they are subject to change and it would defeat the core point of this post: **never assume autoplay will work.**

-### Chrome
-Back in September 2017, Google announced that [Chrome's autoplay policy would change in April 2018 with Chrome 66](https://developers.google.com/web/updates/2017/09/autoplay-policy-changes).
-In short, muted autoplay is allowed, but autoplay with sound will be subject to a series of rules depending on platform and previous video engagement (referred to as the "Media Engagement Index") with the specific domain.

 ### Safari
 As of Safari 11, which shipped in September 2017, Apple has [updated their autoplay policies](https://webkit.org/blog/7734/auto-play-policy-changes-for-macos/) to prevent autoplay with sound on most websites.

+### Chrome
+Back in September 2017, Google announced that [Chrome's autoplay policy would change in April 2018 with Chrome 66](https://developers.google.com/web/updates/2017/09/autoplay-policy-changes), subject to a series of rules you can read about in the linked article.

 ### Firefox
 With Firefox, Mozilla has taken the position of not having a firm autoplay policy for the time being.
-That said, Firefox does allow users to disable autoplay across the board with a configuration change - the `media.autoplay.enabled` setting in `about:config` can be set to `false`.
+That may change in the future.
+That said, Firefox today [does allow users to disable autoplay](https://support.mozilla.org/en-US/questions/1150702) with a few configuration changes.

 ### IE11 and Edge
 Autoplay always works in Microsoft's browsers.

-## How to Request Autoplay in Video.js
+## Refresher on How to Request Autoplay in Video.js
 Note how the title of this section uses the word "request."
 That's intentional because it should be thought of as a request.
 Remember, **never assume autoplay will work.**

 One of Video.js' strengths is that it is designed around the native `<video>` element interface; so, it will defer to the underlying playback technology (in most cases, HTML5 video) and the browser.
 In other words, _if the browser allows it, Video.js allows it_.